How to use EWWW Image Optimizer

 Automatic optimization on upload

 The EWWW Image Optimizer automatically optimizes any images uploaded to your Media Library, so that takes care of any new images.
-To see how much compression has saved you on your images, you can switch the Media Library to list mode and check the Image Optimizer column.
+To see how much compression has saved you on your images, look for the View Optimized Images button on the settings page.
+Alternatively, you can switch the Media Library to list mode and check the Image Optimizer column.
 But what about images you've already uploaded?

 Bulk Optimizer

-You can find the Bulk Optimizer under the Media menu.
+You can still find the legacy Bulk Optimizer under the Media menu.
 This is also where you will end up when you use the bulk actions from the Media Library.
-This lets you optimize all your images in one fell swoop.

-Once you start optimizing, you'll need to leave the window open, since the bulk process is AJAX driven.
-However, if you need to stop for any reason, the Bulk Optimizer does have resume capability.
+The legacy bulk tool requires that you leave the window open, since it is AJAX driven.
+That said, if you need to stop for any reason, the Bulk Optimizer does have resume capability.
 So if it gets interrupted for any reason, you can start back where you left off.
 It normally skips previously optimized images, but you can check the box to Force Re-optimization of your images.

 Beyond the Media Library (Folders to Optimize and Scheduled Optimization)